Detailed planner, seasoned shopper, & thoughtful creator of easy solutions for the overwhelming design projects in your busy life.

 Decide which material, color, or texture is going to be the thing that drives all your other decisions and is threaded throughout your design.
 Want a metal roof?
 Then this would be your guidepost.
 If you want to use horizontal wood, this would be your guidepost.
 Want your house to be a specific color?
 Then that would be your guidepost.

-Your guidepost is the thing that everything else is built around, and that which everything else must coordinate to.
+Your guidepost is the thing that everything else is built around, and that which everything else must coordinate.
 And you want to be ruthless – if something you’re trying to decide on doesn’t feel right with your guidepost, CUT IT!
 Alternately, if NOTHING is working, you may need to circle back and pick a new starting point.

 It’s always better to let the details on the house determine the design of the fences, driveways, and landscaping, not the other way around.
 If you have to add a retaining wall, make sure it uses one of your house materials.
 If you need to add a carport or trailer cover, make sure it uses the same scale and details as the house.
 Finally, when picking finishing touches, always make sure that what you’ve chosen coordinates with your home style.
 Mixing and matching across styles will only make your home look unfinished (and frankly, cheap).
 Keep it simple, keep it honest, and keep yourself sane!